Pinduoduo Inc : Pomerantz Law Firm Reminds Shareholders with Losses on their Investment in Pinduoduo Inc. of Class Action Lawsuit and Upcoming Deadline - PDD | MarketScreener

-NEW YORK, NY / ACCESSWIRE / September 26, 2018 / Pomerantz LLP announces that a class action lawsuit has been filed against Pinduoduo Inc. ("Pinduoduo" or the "Company") (NASDAQ: PDD) and certain of its officers and directors.
-The class action, filed in United States District Court, Southern District of New York, and docketed under index 18-cv-07625, is on behalf of a class consisting of all persons other than Defendants who purchased or otherwise acquired the securities of Pinduoduo Inc. ("Pinduoduo") pursuant and/or traceable to the Company's July 26, 2018initial public offering (the "IPO" or the "Offering").
-Plaintiff pursues claims against the Defendants, under the Securities Act of 1933 (the "Securities Act"), 15 U.S.C. § 77 et seq.
+NEW YORK, NY / ACCESSWIRE / October 3, 2018 / Pomerantz LLP announces that a class action lawsuit has been filed against Pinduoduo Inc. ("Pinduoduo" or the "Company") (NASDAQ: PDD) and certain of its officers and directors.
+The class action, filed in United States District Court, Southern District of New York, and docketed under index 18-cv-07625, is on behalf of a class consisting of all persons other than Defendants who purchased or otherwise acquired the securities of Pinduoduo Inc. ("Pinduoduo") pursuant and/or traceable to the Company's July 26, 2018 initial public offering (the "IPO" or the "Offering').
+Plaintiff pursues claims against the Defendants, under the Securities Act of 1933 (the "Securities Act'), 15 U.S.C. § 77 et seq.

 If you are a shareholder who purchased Pinduoduo securities pursuant and/or traceable to the Company's July 26, 2018 IPO, you have until October 22, 2018, to ask the Court to appoint you as Lead Plaintiff for the class.
 A copy of the Complaint can be obtained at www.pomerantzlaw.com.
 To discuss this action, contact Robert S. Willoughby at rswilloughby@pomlaw.com or 888.476.6529 (or 888.4-POMLAW), toll-free, Ext.
 9980.
 Those who inquire by e-mail are encouraged to include their mailing address, telephone number, and the number of shares purchased.